exchangelib

 pip install exchangelib[sspi]

-To get both, install as:
+To get all of the above, install as:

 pip install exchangelib[complete]